joexu22/llama2-finetune/Memo.md

 This implementation stands on the shoulders of existing AI/ML giants and their ecosystems: e.g. Kaggle for datasets, Colab for training, Meta & Hugging Face for models, Github for repository, and Replit for presentation, etc.

 However, this particular process and pipeline is self-devised and manually implemented respectively.
 This exercise in integrating various tools and techniques leaves the impression of very possible and potential value add - Business Scale can be achieve through the automation of manual pain-points, through the application of applied software engineering.
 Increasing Business Scope will require an concerted effort to understand customer data on a case-by-case basics, but that to can be formalized, leading to further automation.
-Business learning is achieve through an attachment and mutualism to the AI community at large.
-Last, Business learning is achieve through an attachment and mutualism to the AI community at large, possibly through formal partnerships and collaborations.
+Lastly, Business Learning is achieve through an attachment and mutualism to the AI community at large, possibly through formal partnerships and collaborations.

 ## Proposal - What We Can Build